About the Dal Schindell Gallery

 Study at Regent College

-The IPIAT in the visual arts provides an opportunity for students to create original artwork and the possibility of presenting it in a solo or group exhibition at the Dal Schindell Gallery.
-Students also complete a supporting academic essay in which they reflect theologically on their work.
+Completing an IPIAT in the visual arts includes an opportunity for students to present their work in a solo or group exhibition at the Dal Schindell Gallery.
+Learn more about the IPIAT